-The Applied Behavior Analysis Track in the Master of Science Degrees in Childhood Education, Early Childhood Education, or Adolescence Education offered at Mercy College, will permit qualified applicants to earn teaching certification in Childhood Education, Early Childhood Education, or Adolescence Education and Students with Disabilities.
-In addition, the student will receive training in applied behavior analysis, a science-based approach to analyzing teaching and learning.
-Students will complete the Core Required Courses and additional courses specific to the certification area(s) desired.
-Degree seeking students must successfully complete the education capstone requirement specific to the degree, prior to graduation, unless they are in the Professional Certificate program.
+The Applied Behavior Analysis Track in the Master of Science Degrees in Childhood Education and Early Childhood Education offered at Mercy College will permit qualified applicants to earn teaching certification in Childhood Education, Early Childhood Education, and Students with Disabilities, along with the required coursework hours to become Board Certified Behavior Analysts.

+Candidates will complete the Core Required Courses and additional courses specific to the certification area(s) desired.
+Degree-seeking students must successfully complete all program requirements prior to graduation.